Loco raises $9M for esports and game livestreaming in India

 Loco has raised $9 million in seed funding to enable esports and game livestreaming in India.

-The new investment will fuel the Mumbai company’s efforts across game streaming technology and gaming content, helping it become the home of Indian gaming.
+The new investment will fuel the Mumbai company’s efforts in game streaming technology and gaming content, helping it become the home of Indian gaming.

 The money comes from South Korean gaming firm Krafton as well as Lumikai, India’s first gaming and interactive media fund.
 Other investors included Hashed, Hiro Capital, North Base Media, Axilor Ventures, and 3one4 Capital.